Zapunidi/libupnp_example/README.md

 What is the network interface name in Windows?
 How do you get it?
 Why everything need to be so difficult?
 There is a page called "View hardware and connections properties" in Windows 10.
 There you will see the names of the interfaces like: Ethernet, vEthernet (Ethernet), vEthernet (Wi-Fi), Local Area Connection, Local Area Connection* 3, Wi-Fi and so on.
 Yes, these are the correct names.
 Just don't forget the quotes.
 Hint: just disable all interfaces except the one you need for test.
 Then run libupnp_example with no interface name.
 It will use the only remaining inteface.
+Tool: There is a script to determine the name of the interface based on its IP address.
+Find it in tools folder.
+Usage is `get_if_name_windows <ip_address>`.